Free Men’s Crochet Tie Pattern – Stylish & Gift-Worthy Design

-And if you love the look of this stitch, check out these patterns:
+And if you love the look of the crochet knit-purl stitch, check out these patterns:

 Crochet Knit Purl Free Pillow Pattern